-If you would like to be able to jump to the UIMA source code in Eclipse or to step through it with the debugger, you can add the UIMA source code to the jar files.
+Otherwise, if you would like to be able to jump to the UIMA source code in Eclipse or to step through it with the debugger, you can add the UIMA source code directly to the jar files.
 This is done via a shell script that comes with the source distribution.
 To add the source code to the jars, you need to:

-- Download and unpack the UIMA source distribution. - Download and install the UIMA binary distribution (the UIMA_HOME environment variable needs to be set to point to where you installed the UIMA binary distribution). - Execute the addSourceToJars script in the root directory of the source distribution.
+- Download and unpack the UIMA source distribution. - Download and install the UIMA binary distribution (the UIMA_HOME environment variable needs to be set to point to where you installed the UIMA binary distribution). - cd to the root directory of the source distribution - Execute the src\main\readme_src\addSourceToJars script in the root directory of the source distribution.